geoserver/geoserver/doc/en/developer/source/tools.rst

 Java
 ----

-Developing with GeoServer requires a Java Development Kit (JDK), version 8, available from `OpenJDK <http://openjdk.java.net>`__, `AdoptOpenJDK <https://adoptopenjdk.net>`__ for Windows and macOS installers, or provided by your OS distribution.
+Developing with GeoServer requires a Java Development Kit (JDK), available from `OpenJDK <http://openjdk.java.net>`__, `Adoptium <https://adoptium.net/>`__ for Windows and macOS installers, or provided by your OS distribution.

+The GeoServer project works with Java Long Term Support releases: Java 11 and Java 17.

-Due to subtle changes in Java class libraries we require development on Java 8 at this time (although the result is tested on Java 11).
+Due to subtle changes in Java class libraries we require development on Java 11 at this time (although the result is tested on Java 17).
+When calling a method of java core library a type case may (or not be) implied and represented in the bytecode.
+We when the core libraries change the return type of a method weh can have a very subtle incompatibility.

 Maven
 -----